DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskassignments.md - returns the parsed resource assignments of a specific task from the datastore
 - api/gantt_gettaskbarheight.md - returns the height (in pixels) of the DOM element of the task
-- api/gantt_gettaskbaselines.md - returns the array of baselines of a specific task from the datastore
+- api/gantt_gettaskbaselines.md - returns an array of baselines of a specific task from the datastore
 - api/gantt_gettaskby.md - finds a task by the specified criteria
 - api/gantt_gettaskbyindex.md - returns a task by its global task index
 - api/gantt_gettaskbytime.md - returns a collection of tasks which occur during the specified period